| PACEM

 think that the relationships that bind men together could only be governed

+by force.
 5. But the world's Creator has stamped man's inmost being with an order

 revealed to man by his conscience; and his conscience insists on his preserving